Iacopo454/Body-Fashion/README.md

 ## Images
 The Image source for all the images is Yahoo search engine.
-Here below all the images file name:
+Here below all the images file name of the project:
-Arnold, blonde-jpg.jpg, dog.jpg, Gym-100.jpg, Marin, Laura, Michael, Richard, sereno, palestra, yahoo, maxresdefault, gym they all been taken from Yahoo search engine.
+(Arnold.jpg, blonde-jpg.jpg, dog.jpg, Gym-100.jpg, Martin.jpg, Laura.jpg, Michael.jpg, Richard.jpg, sereno.jpg, palestra.jpg, yahoo.jpg, maxresdefault.jpg).
 The Carousel Images have been modified and replace after in the project to make sure that were fitting properly together in the carousel slide, the new measures are of 5760x3840 px as you can check in any other software preview "I used my Macbook to makes this changes".